ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 Since you asked nicely, I’ll give you a little taster.

 ---
-"The strength curve is a way of talking about which part of an exercise is hard and easy.
-Let’s consider a conventional back squat.
-The hardest bit of the exercise is when you’re at the bottom of the squat.
-Getting ‘out the hole’ is everyone's weak point.
-As you get nearer lockout, the exercise gets easier."

----

 "Imagine having 10% of your weight strapped onto your arm for an entire day!
 The birds accumulated 5 total days of stretch time and the results were then investigated.
 The results showed an increase of 16% in anterior latissimus dorsi muscle fibres.
 In other words – the birds got jacked.
 You can imagine how this excites bodybuilders!